<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Get to Know Portsmouth, Virginia

-If this is your first assignment to Portsmouth, the area can be confusing because there are so many military bases within proximity to each other, and all very near or on the coastal waters.
-To help understand the big picture, Portsmouth is one of nine cities that make up Hampton RoadsPort in the Hampton roads area.
+If this is your first assignment to Portsmouth, VA, the area can be confusing.
+With so many military bases neighboring one another, it’s difficult to keep it all straight when you’re staying in hotels in Portsmouth, VA, just trying to get your bearings.
+To help you understand the big picture, Portsmouth is one of nine cities that make up Hampton Roads, VA.

 Portsmouth Neighborhoods

 Like so many downtowns, Portsmouth’s city center is a diverse location with multiple sections.
 Historic and charming features are found in Olde Towne Portsmouth, but so are modern destinations such as the Children’s Museum and Sports Museum.
-Portsmouth Naval Hospital is also downtown and a draw for those stationed at the hospital, thanks to the proximity.
-Other portions of the downtown area are considered industrial and less desirable.
+Other portions of the downtown area are considered industrial.

 Long Point and Churchland

-One of Portsmouth’s desired neighborhoods includes Long Point because this part of town is a quick commute to the Coast Guard base, Naval Medical Center Portsmouth, and Norfolk Naval Shipyard Portsmouth.
-Although the drive is short, you’ll still have access to the daily needs found throughout Hampton Roads.
-Families like Long Point because there’s opportunity to rent or own a well-kept home with yard space.
+One of Portsmouth’s desired neighborhoods includes Long Point because this part of town is a quick commute to the Coast Guard base, Naval Medical Center Portsmouth, and Norfolk Naval Shipyard.
+The drive is short, and you’ll still have access to the daily needs found throughout Hampton Roads.
+Families like Long Point because there’s an opportunity to rent or own a well-kept home with yard space.

-Other families choose the Churchland area of Portsmouth because of the community feel and access to the schools in this part of the Portsmouth Public Schools System.
+Other families choose the Churchland area of Portsmouth because they like the schools in this part of the Portsmouth Public Schools System.
 Churchland Academy Elementary, Churchland Primary & Intermediate School, Churchland Middle School, and Churchland High School are options.
-Interior of church

 Things to Do in Portsmouth

-Keep in mind that the Hampton Roads region is spread out, and many of the popular activities are technically in other cities but only 5 to 10 miles away.
-For example, the Norfolk Zoo is less than 5 miles away.
+It won’t take long staying in hotels in Portsmouth to realize that the Hampton Roads, VA region is spread out, and many of the popular activities are technically in other cities but only five to ten miles away.
+For example, the Norfolk Zoo is less than five miles away.

 • Portsmouth City Park